WindFantasy/WFDataSource/README.md

 **NOTE**: Selector of *Colon Notation* base operation always has only ONE explict parameter, which is an *Entity*.

-# Basic Usage

-## Create an SQLite Connection
+# Create an Connection

-First of all create a connection to the database.
+To using `WFDataSource`, first we need to create a connection to the database.

 ```objc
 WFDSConnection *connection = [WFDSConnection connectionWithDocumentPath:@"main.sqlite"];